christran85-cyber/enterprise-security-operations-lab/README.md

 sudo docker pull bkimminich/juice-shop
 ```

-After the image was downloaded, the container was launched:
+The container was then launched:

 ```bash
 sudo docker run -d \